ptupitsyn/ptupitsyn.github.io/_posts/2017-07-14-Ignite-Plugin.md

 # Distributed Semaphore API

-Ignite Semaphore is very similar to `System.Threading.Semaphore` ([MSDN](https://msdn.microsoft.com/en-us/library/system.threading.semaphore.aspx)), but the effect is cluster-wide: limit the number of threads executing a giving piece of code *across all Ignite nodes*.
+Ignite Semaphore is very similar to `System.Threading.Semaphore` ([MSDN](https://msdn.microsoft.com/en-us/library/system.threading.semaphore.aspx)), but the effect is cluster-wide: limit the number of threads executing a given piece of code *across all Ignite nodes*.

 It should be used in C# code like this: